avilabon/MDEF_Albert/docs/term1/01-Landing.md

 ## Reflections

-Our minds has been shaken with a multitude of things and concepts.
+Our minds have been shaken by a multitude of things and concepts.
 Many new ones, others already old friends, others that have metamorphosed since last time...
-A great week, it is going to be difficult to calm our minds after so much overstimulation!
+A great week!
+It is going to be difficult to calm our minds after so much overstimulation!